google/brotli/README.md

 #### Autotools-style CMake

 [configure-cmake](https://github.com/nemequ/configure-cmake) is an
-autotools-style configure script for CMake-based projects.
+autotools-style configure script for CMake-based projects (not supported on Windows).

 The basic commands to build, test and install brotli are: